TobiasDJ/Takeoff-and-landing-on-a-moving-platform/README.md

 # Takeoff and landing on a moving platform

-This project revolves around expanding drone capabilities into challenging operations.
-Quadrotor unmanned aerial vehicles (UAVs) have short flight times due to limited power source.
-To expand their capabilities, moving landing platforms/motherships can be introduced, housing, recharging, and deploying them as needed.
-A difficult problem made even more challenging, when considering the aspect of difficult weather conditions, which can often occur in real-world applications
+This project revolves around expanding drone capabilities into challenging operations, by means of introducing a moveable platform for recharging purposes, which the UAVs can autonomously detect, track, and land on.
+This problem is made even more challenging, considering the aspect of difficult weather conditions, which often occur in real-world applications.

-The proposed solution is a autonomous control system, created and tested utilizing a Gazebo-based simulation, which includes the PX4 autopilot through its SITL.
-This allows the control off a computer modelled vehicle in a powerful 3D simulated world.
-Furthermore, the simulation will include a computer modelled moving platform.

-Onboard the UAV a camera sensor is integrated to detect and track the moving platform.
-The platform is detected with feature-based object detection using KAZE features, an algorithm detecting and describing features in a nonlinear scale space by means of nonlinear diffusion filtering.
-Based on detected and tracked positions of the moving platform, predictions of future positions are calculated based on the formulas for constant movement and Kalman filtering.
-This is aligned with the drone specifications and current position, to land the UAV based on the tracking and estimations made.
+The project will require the development of a simulation-based system to demonstrate take-off and landing in challenging conditions.
+The platform’s position should be disturbed to simulate the surface of a ship or another moving platform.
+The drone itself is also to be disturbed in other ways to simulate challenging wind conditions.
+The proposed solution will need to incorporate:
+ 1. Simulate an UAV alongside its essential components and control.
+ 2. Simulate a physical platform and its movement.
+ 3. Initiate take off and maintain an altitude without adverse wind conditions.
+ 4. Initiate take off and maintain altitude adverse wind conditions.
+ 5. Detect a moving target.
+ 6. Estimate the planned path and future positions for a moving target.
+ 7. Align planned path to a UAV trajectory compliant with constraints for dynamics and time
+ 8. Land on a moving platform without adverse wind conditions.
+ 9. Land on a moving platform with adverse wind conditions

 The project consists of four packages: